-- name The file name to use. - data Data to put in the file, as a numpy array.
+- name The file name to use, as a string or Path. - data Data to put in the file, as a numpy array.
 The default is None, to create an empty file. - compression The compression format to use.
 Acceptable values are: None (the default; for no compression), 'gzip' or 'bzip2'.
-It's good practice to name compressed files with an appropriate extension (for example, .mrc.gz for gzip) but this is not enforced.

-• overwrite - Flag to force overwriting of an existing file.
+It's good practice to name compressed files with an appropriate extension (for example, .mrc.gz for gzip) but this is not enforced. - overwrite Flag to force overwriting of an existing file.
 If False and a file of the same name already exists, the file is not overwritten and an exception is raised.

-Returns An MrcFile object (or a subclass of it if compression is specified).
+An MrcFile object (or a subclass of it if compression is specified).